samsoul007/messenger-chatbot-helper/README.md

 If this method is executed inside a rule, this rule will be the only one returned upon validation.
 Otherwise the other rules added after will be processed.

-### hasContext(context)

-Some ReturnTypes can have a context name attached to it, allowing you to send back information based on the rule that was validated in the previous request.
-This is especially useful for menus.
-Check the `responseTypes` for more information.

 ### if() methods

 This is not an exhaustive list and new ones will be added over time.